-- Encourage ideas, opinions, and ways of thinking and prohibit exclusionary behaviours, which may include, bullying and workplace violence, discrimination and isolating individuals or groups. - Invest in the physical, mental and emotional wellbeing of our employees through ongoing education around inclusion and diversity.
+- basis of any legally protected characteristics. - Encourage ideas, opinions, and ways of thinking and prohibit exclusionary behaviours, which may include, bullying and workplace violence, discrimination and isolating individuals or groups. - Invest in the physical, mental and emotional wellbeing of our employees through ongoing education around inclusion and diversity.